cretz/bine/torutil/geoipembed/README.md

     go-bindata -pkg geoipembed -prefix ..\..\..\tor-static\tor\src\config ..\..\..\tor-static\tor\src\config\geoip ..\..\..\tor-static\tor\src\config\geoip6

-Then just go delete the public API and unused imports.
-Then just put the mod time in for `LastUpdated` in `geoipembed`.
+Then delete the public API, delete the unused imports, remove the generated comments at the package level, and put the mod time in for `LastUpdated` in `geoipembed`.
 One day this might all be automated, e.g. download maxmind db ourselves, gen code, update last updated, etc.